1/2cupheavy creamwhole or coconut milk can also be used

-Marinate the chicken in the yogurt (1/2 cup), 1/2 teaspoon of the garam masala, kosher salt (1 teaspoon) and black pepper (1/4 teaspoon) for at least 20 minutes or overnight.
+Marinate the chicken in the yogurt (1/2 cup), 1/2 tablespoon of the garam masala, kosher salt (1 teaspoon) and black pepper (1/4 teaspoon) for at least 20 minutes or overnight.

 Heat 2 tablespoons butter in a large, deep skillet or pot over medium-high heat.